PrisonTeam/Prison/docs/prison_docs_115_using_BlockEvents.md

 ## Use of Row Numbers In The BlockEvent Commands:

- Due to the complexity of the blockEvent commands being deeply nested, and there could be so many of them, many of the blockEvent commands uses a **Row** identifier.
+ Due to the complexity of the blockEvent commands being deeply nested, and there could be so many of them, many of the blockEvent commands uses a **Row** identifier to select the blockEvent of interest.
 This row identifier is based upon the order of the commands as listed under the `/mines blockEvent list` command.

+All of the blockEvent commands now supports displaying the current list of rows by completing the blockEvent command up to the required mine name.
+When pressing enter to submit the incomplete command, it will then show the list of rows.

 A number of examples of a few different blockEvets is as follows.
 Emphasis is on the row numbers.

 <img src="images/prison_docs_115_blockevents_02.png" alt="BlockEvent Sub-Commands" title="BlockEvents Sub-Commands" width="600" />

+# Starting with BlockEvents - Add a new BlockEvent

+It is strongly suggested that you first review the help on the following command:

+`/mines blockEvent add help`

+That will show the current information on blockEvents.
+It's also important to understand that the list of **placeholders** is also critical since it provides a great deal of power and flexibility in what commands can be crafted.
+See the next section on **BlockEvents Placeholders**.

+The first step of creating blockEvents, is to add them.
+There are a lot of options that can be used for customizing them and they can become rather complicated, so the add function only requires a percentage value since all other options are optional, and some may not be used.

 # BlockEvents Placeholders